Write unique content (HIGH PRIORITY)

 Images are a great place to put your keyword phrase – in the alternate text.
 This is a way to add your keyword phrase into your document without being repetitive to your readers.
 But be careful not to overdo it – as you don’t want to appear to be keyword stuffing.
 That could get your site banned.

 Increase the font size of your keyword phrase (MEDIUM PRIORITY)

 Search engines understand that fonts that are larger than the standard font size on the page indicate text that is more important.
 Use CSS or the font tag.
 Apply font size changes to headline tags as well.

 Format your keyword phrases to stand out (MEDIUM PRIORITY)

-Use <strong> and <em> where appropriate to make your keyword phrases stand out.
-Search engines can read those tags, and will recognize that text that is emphasized is often more important than the surrounding text.
+To make your keyword phrases stand out, use <strong> and <em> where appropriate.
+Search engines can read those tags and recognize that highlighted text is often more important than surrounding text.

 Link to your page from within your site (MEDIUM PRIORITY)